 What is Student Code of Conduct?

 Students are expected to report personal knowledge of any alleged violation of the Student Code of Conduct.
-If you have a reason to believe that a student may have violated University rules, you may contact the SRRO 972-860-5295.
+If you have a reason to believe that a student may have violated college rules, you may contact the SRRO 972-860-5295.

 Click here for more information

 Who do I talk to if I have questions regarding the Student Code of Conduct?